-A client recently asked to coach around how to relax without guilt.
-The problem is that she’s a high-performing rock star and a go-to for everyone.
-She’s built a stellar reputation and attributes much of her success to her willingness to always be of service.
-Not only does this leave little time for relaxation, but whenever she tries to make time for herself she feels like she’s being selfish and guilty about it.
+A rock-star client recently asked me how to relax without guilt.
+The problem is that she’s a go-to for everyone, and attributes much of her success to her willingness to always be of service.
+Not only does this leave little time for relaxation, but whenever she tries to make time for herself she feels like she’s being selfish (and feels guilty about it).

 Table of Contents

 Although you know you need to say “no” (at least some of the time), your desire to serve others makes you feel selfish or mean any time you do.
 It’s time to understand a few things about what boundaries really are.